Silent-dawn/bash-pteroapi/README.md

 ### How Do I Use This?

     > You would import it into the shell session using *source*
-    > This is meant to be used a library
+    > This is meant to be used as a library

 ```shell
     source "/path/to/pteroapi.sh"